jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 * No servers needed.
 All action generated client-side
 * Entry-level, pure JavaScript.
-	* Single dependency of on the ShowDown Markdown interpreter
+	* Single dependency on the ShowDown Markdown interpreter
 * Click three bars( 'hamburger' ) icon to slide menu in or out
 * Direct link to this read me file
 * Click on title to reload